tagazok/my-workshops/static-web-apps/tutorial.md

 ```javascript
 const database = client.db("YOUR-DB-NAME");
 ```
-Replace `YOUR-DB-NAME` but the name you put when you created your database.
+Replace `YOUR-DB-NAME` but the name you entered when you created your database.

-Then, just query the document where the userId is the same as the userId sent in the headers when your function is called
+Then, just query the document where the userId property is the same as the userId sent in the headers when your function is called
 ```javascript
 const response = await database.collection("users").findOne({
     userId: user.userId